elton11220/Hackintosh-ASUS-GL552VW-FXPRO6300HQ-OpenCore/README.md

 In 2022, I have a new notebook computer.
 Recently, I suddenly thought of this old computer and planned to convert it into a desktop computer.
 So I studied it and got some success.

-The boot file in this repo is made with OpenCore 0.8.3.
-After my test, it can run macOS Big Sur 11.6.8 normally.
-Because the bluetooth driver on macOS Monterey does not work well, I do not plan to upgrade to macOS Monterey for the time being.
+The boot file in this repo is made with `OpenCore 0.8.3`.
+After my test, it can run `macOS Big Sur 11.6.8` normally.

+> The test version with the support for `macOS Monterey` is pushed in the test branch, it is untested and unstable, you can try it if you want to experience macOS Monterey.

 ## Configure BIOS